 Assilah was the place of bad luck during our journey.
 Besides a taxi driver and a local that tried to scam us during our first hour, an unbelievable amount of rain, not working Wifi and laundry that refused to dry, we had quite a nice time in Assilah.

 Similar to Chefchaouen Assilah’s Medina is mostly painted in blue and white.
-But the advantage here are the nice painted colorful walls and obviously the sea.
-The beach might add this fisher village like atmosphere to the little town.
+But the advantage here is the nice painted colorful walls and obviously the sea.
+The beach might add this fisher village-like atmosphere to the little town.

 Especially around sunset time, a visit at the beach is absolutely worth it.
 The sea starts directly next to the Medina by the way.
 So the echo of the waves adds even more romantic touch to the cozy Medina 😉

 While you stay in Assilah, you should definitely sit with some locals at the beach.
 Directly around there, you can find some little bar where you can buy hot Moroccan Mint tea.
 The combination of the tea while feeling the fresh sea breeze might be the perfect mixture for a relaxed evening.
 And this being said we can already jump to the next point.

 6.Drink a typical Moroccan Peppermint tea